-Before we get into the details of how to use your VoIP phone number and what the specific benefits are, it’s important to understand exactly how a VoIP phone system works.
+Before we get into the details of how to use your VoIP phone number and what the specific benefits are, it’s important to understand exactly how VoIP phones work.

-A VoIP phone system works by using digital signals—it does this by converting analog voice signals into digital data.
+A VoIP phone system works by converting analog voice signals into digital data.
 Once your voice has been encoded into digital data, it has to be re-coded back into voice signals so that the other person on the line can clearly hear and understand what you are saying.
 This process requires codecs, which stands for encoder-decoder.
 Codec is a computer program that uses compression to convert between analog and digital sound or to shrink a large movie file.

-In basic terms, this means that your voice is digitized into code so it can travel through the internet and is then converted back to your voice so that the receiver of the phone call can hear you nicely and clearly.
+In basic terms, this means that your voice is digitized into code so it can travel through the internet, then converted back to your voice so that the receiver of the VoIP call can hear you nicely and clearly.

-A VoIP phone system comes complete with all the benefits you’d find with a traditional landline package, such as interactive voice response, ring groups, automatic call distributor, instant messaging, and voicemail.
-However, a VoIP phone system won’t cost you nearly as much as a traditional landline used for your business.
+A VoIP phone system comes complete with all the benefits you’d find with a traditional landline package, such as interactive voice response, ring groups, automatic call distributor, toll free number, instant messaging, and voicemail.
+However, a VoIP phone system won’t cost your business nearly as much as a traditional landline.

-VoIP phone systems are becoming more popular among small businesses—research shows that about 61% of businesses plan to drop their traditional phone systems in favor of VoIP phone systems when their current contract runs out.1 When you look at the advantages, which we’ve listed below, it’s easy to see why so many small-business owners are switching to VoIP.
+VoIP phone systems are becoming more popular among small businesses.
+Research shows that about 61% of businesses plan to drop their traditional phone systems in favor of VoIP phone systems when their current contract runs out.
+When you look at the advantages, which we’ve listed below, it’s easy to see why so many small-business owners are switching to VoIP.

 Low operating costs

-For many small-business owners, it makes economic sense to use a VoIP phone system as there will be a 90% reduction in startup costs.1 VoIP—a plug-and-play service—enables businesses to have a fully functional phone system without having to spend money on additional equipment and installation.
+For many small-business owners, it makes economic sense to use a VoIP provider as there will be a 90% reduction in startup costs.
+VoIP — a plug-and-play service — enables businesses to have a fully functional phone system without having to spend money on additional equipment and installation.

 Use your non-fixed VoIP number worldwide